 Want to study in the heart of an exciting multicultural city?
 London is consistently ranked as the best student city in the world (QS Best Student Cities 2023) – so what are you waiting for?

 The INTO City study center is located in central London surrounded by the global company headquarters of the City of London financial district, the creative hub of Shoreditch, and some of the city’s best attractions including St Paul’s Cathedral and Tower Bridge.

 Careers in London

 London is full of opportunities to launch your career.

-A major global centre for business, finance and technology, the City is home to one third of the world’s largest companies.
+A major global center for business, finance and technology, the City is home to one third of the world’s largest companies.
 More than 500 international banks – as well as influential businesses and institutions – are located here.
-Just a 10-15 minute walk from the INTO Centre, you’ll find ‘Tech City’, which is home to major businesses including Google, Amazon and Microsoft.
+Just a 10-15 minute walk from the INTO Center, you’ll find ‘Tech City’, which is home to major businesses including Google, Amazon and Microsoft.

 Thanks to its excellent location and exceptional links with employers, City, University of London has one of the highest rates of graduate employment in the UK, with Bayes Business School graduates earning higher salaries than graduates of any other business school in the UK (Adzuna 2022).